cs121-Unigon/FirstGenFacultyPage/README.md

 # FirstGenFacultyPage

 The First Gen project aims to connect first-generation college students and faculty.
 We have created a website where first-generation faculty can sign up using their HMC single sign-on, and create profiles including their picture, contact information, and any information about themselves and their interests they want to include.
-In the future, we hope this website will be freely accessible on the internet, so that current as well as prospective first-generation studentscan get in contact with these professors.
+In the future, we hope this website will be available on the internet via the Harvey Mudd website, so that current as well as prospective first-generation students can get in contact with these professors.

 ## Architecture